agrc/skid/README.md

 `functions-framework` allows you to run your code in a local framework that mirrors the Google Cloud Functions environment.
 This lets you make sure it's configured to run properly when called through the cloud process.
 If you keep the framework of this template, this should start running just fine.

 1. Navigate to the package folder within `src`:
-   - `cd c:\path\to\repo\src\erap`
+   - `cd c:\path\to\repo\src\skidname`
 1. Start the local functions framework server.
 This will attempt to load the function and prepare it to be run, but doesn't actually call it.
    - `functions-framework --target=main --signature-type=event`
 1. Open a bash shell (`git-bash` if you installed git for Windows) and run the pubsub.sh script to call the function itself with an HTTP request via curl:
    - `/c/path/to/repo/pubsub.sh`
    - It has to be a bash shell, I can't figure out how to get cmd.exe to send properly-formatted JSON

-The bash shell will just return an HTTP response.
-The other terminal you used to run functions-framework should show anything you send to stdout/stderr (print() statements, logging to console, etc) for debugging purposes
+The bash shell will return an HTTP response.
+The other terminal you used to run functions-framework should show anything you sent to stdout/stderr (print() statements, logging to console, etc) for debugging purposes

 If you make changes to your code, you need to kill (ctrl-c) and restart functions-framework to load them.